pycroscopy/pyUSID/docs/about.rst

 Who?
 -----
-* This project begun largely as an effort by scientists and engineers at the **I**\nstitute for **F**\unctional **I**\maging of **M**\aterials (`IFIM <https://ifim.ornl.gov>`_) to implement a python library that can support the I/O, processing, and analysis of the gargantuan stream of images that their microscopes generate (thanks to the large IFIM users community!).
+* This project begun largely as an effort by scientists and engineers at the **I**\nstitute for **F**\unctional **I**\maging of **M**\aterials (`IFIM <https://ifim.ornl.gov>`_) to standardize data representation, storage and processing for a very large variety of imaging and spectroscopy instruments.
 * It is now being developed and maintained by `Suhas Somnath <https://github.com/ssomnath>`_ of the **A**\dvanced **D**\ata & **W**\orkflows **G**\roup (ADWG) at the **O**\ak Ridge National Laboratory **L**\eadership **C**\omputing **F**\acility (`OLCF <https://www.olcf.ornl.gov>`_) and `Chris R. Smith <https://github.com/CompPhysChris>`_ of IFIM.
   Please visit our `credits and acknowledgements <./credits.html>`_ page for more information.
-* By sharing our methodology and code for analyzing scientific imaging data we hope that it will benefit the wider scientific community.
-We also hope, quite ardently, that other scientists would follow suit.
+* While pyUSID was originally a part of pycroscopy up to 2017, it is now serves as an independent, science-agnostic data handling package. pyUSID was born so that it can integrate with other existing mature packages in any domain.
+If you are interested in integrating our data model with your existing package, please `get in touch <./contact.html>`_ with us.